TheKairavPatel/Low-Latency-Exchange-System/README.md

 # Low-Latency C++ Exchange System

-A simulated exchange system built to explore the systems techniques used in HFT/Exchanges.
+A simulated exchange system built to explore the systems techniques used in HFT infrastructure.
 Implements a full order-matching pipeline — gateway, matching engine, and snapshot writer — running across isolated CPU cores with real-time scheduling.

 **This is not a real exchange.** There is no networking, no FIX protocol, no market connectivity.
 Orders are generated synthetically by the gateway and processed in-process.
 The goal is to study and measure the performance of core matching engine data structures and lock-free communication under realistic load patterns.